glad94/hydejack-starter-kit/tennis/_posts/2020-06-16-Scatter-Tennis.md

 ## Closing thoughts
 There are a plethora of ways to analyse tennis players and I've really only scratched the surface with just these three dimensions.
 Besides looking to make some "fancy" visuals with tennis data I was probably also motivated through this, to look back on tennis history, go "oh, I didn't expect this player to be that good/bad actually" and maybe change my impressions of certain players.
-Anyway, I'll end this post with an interactive version of the 1991-2020 Break Point Statistics plot, which also allows you to highlight individual players and certain notable groups of them (e.g. former world #1s).
+Anyway, I'll end this post with an interactive version of the 1991-2020 Break Point Statistics plot (probably best viewed on a desktop for now), which also allows you to highlight individual players and certain notable groups of them (e.g. former world #1s).
 Have fun with it and til next time :D.

 <iframe src="/assets/img/2020-06-16-Tennis-Scatter/Interactive_ATP_Break_Points.html"
     sandbox="allow-same-origin allow-scripts"